 Children need to know what you expect.
 This helps them to know what is appropriate behaviour and helps to set a tone for a child’s emotional development.
-Other benefits of health boundaries include:
+Other benefits of healthy boundaries include:

-- Helping the child to learn healthy limits
+- Encourage the child to learn healthy limits

-- Helping the child get ready for the real world
+- Supporting the child get ready for the real world

 - Helping the child to learn healthy socialising